numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   *TODO: We would like an error return, is this reasonable? (similar to old python compare)*

 which uses generic sorting functionality.
+In general, we could add a functions such as:

+* ``get_sort_function(self, NPY_SORTKIND sort_kind) -> {out_sortfunction, NotImplemented, NULL}``.
+  If the sortkind is not understood it may be allowed to return ``NotImplemented``.

+in the future.
+However, for example sorting is likely better solved by the implementation of multiple generalized ufuncs which are called internally.

 **Limitations:**